sbignzi/serverlessGit/README.md

 # Offline instructions:
-- add serverless-offline to plugins
+- add serverless-offline and serverless-webpack to plugins
 - add profile to provider
 - run:
 ```